 The Ponte Sant’Angelo

-On our final morning in Rome, Mark and I find ourselves alone on the Ponte Sant’Angelo, the Bridge of Angels.
+On our final morning, Mark and I find ourselves alone on the Ponte Sant’Angelo, the Bridge of Angels.
 In the pale light the Tiber is a milky jade, the sky a washed-out blue, and a row of marble angels line our path.
 I can almost hear the footsteps of the medieval pilgrims as they trudge over the bridge on the way to St Peter’s Basilica, this being the main passage to the Vatican.

 The bridge dates back to 138 AD and was built by the Emperor Hadrian, long before the Baroque.
 In 1688 Pope Clement VII commissioned Bernini to add the angels (only two of which Bernini carved himself).